TebogoNakampe/psucse_grocerycaffenet/README.md

 ------------

 In this project, we employ Caffe [[1](#Jia14)] as a framework for convolutional neural network (CNN).
 Also, as a case study of fine-tuing CNN, we bootstrap CaffeNet [[2](#BAIRCaffeNet)], which is a replication of AlexNet [[3](#Alex12)].
-We call the fine-tuned model GroceryCaffeNet because it exploits CaffeNet's capability to identify some grocery items.
-Training GroceryCaffeNet is based on [ImageNet](http://image-net.org/) Dataset.
+We call the fine-tuned model Grocery-CaffeNet because it exploits CaffeNet's capability to identify some grocery items.
+Training Grocery-CaffeNet is based on [ImageNet](http://image-net.org/) Dataset.

 Background
 ------------